LarryDecker/GettingandReadingDataProject/README.md

 * Give the columns of X_total, Y_total, and subject_total descriptive names.
 * Combine X_total, Y_total, and subject_total into the full data set, fullset, as a tibble.
 * Summarize fullset by Subject and Activity to create the tidy data set "tidyset".
-* Clean up the names of tidyset columns
+* Clean up the names of tidyset columns.
-* Inspect the names and the tidyset data set.
+* Inspect the names of the tidyset columns.
-* Write tidyset as a table out to a file called "tidyset.txt"
+* Write tidyset as a table out to a file called "tidyset.txt".
 * Read the table back in to the data set tidysetread and check that it matches tidyset.

 ## Discussion of why the result meets the criteria for a tidy data set